 The field teams will be probably using a GPS device to locate the sample plots you planned.
 The next step is to export the points you created to a format that your GPS can read.
-QGIS allows you to save your point and line vector data in GPS eXchange Format (GPX), which is an standard GPS data format that can be read by most of the specialized software.
+QGIS allows you to save your point and line vector data in GPS eXchange Format (GPX)https://en.wikipedia.org/wiki/GPS\Exchange\Format, which is an standard GPS data format that can be read by most of the specialized software.
 You need to be careful with selecting the CRS when you save your data:

-Right-click systematic\plots\clip layer and select Export ➤ Save features as....
+- Right click systematic\plots\clip and select :guilabel:'Save as

-- 2. Em Formato seleccione GPS eXchange Format [GPX]. - 3.
-Save the output File name as plots\wgs84.gpx in the forestry\sampling\ folder. - 4.
-Em SRC selecionar Seleccionar SRC. - 5.
-Browse for EPSG:4326 WGS 84.
+- Em Formato seleccione GPS eXchange Format [GPX].

+- Guarde a saída como plots\wgs84.gpx.

+- Em SRC selecionar Seleccionar SRC.

+- Browse for WGS 84 (EPSG: 4326).